Lauren Berry Sr.

 Thank you, Jean.

-(originally published in the July 2002 issue of Massage Magazine.)
+(This is the full un-edited original article published in the July 2002 issue of Massage Magazine.)